akalp/akalpco/README.md

 ## Configuration

-- `NEXT_PUBLIC_SITE_URL` (optional) — sets the canonical base URL and Open Graph metadata.

-Create a `.env` file in the project root if needed and define environment variables there.
+Create a `.env.local` file in the project root (or configure environment variables in your hosting provider) and set:

+- `NEXT_PUBLIC_SITE_URL` — canonical base URL used for metadata, sitemap, RSS, and social previews.
+Example: `https://akalp.co`.

+When deploying to Cloudflare Pages (or any static hosting), configure the same variable in the project settings so SSG uses the correct value.

 ## Deployment